muratk3n/thirdwave/en/tweets/2019/week30.md

 ---

 Some said TG movie feels like a commercial rather than a movie.
 It's true.
-You could take any 5 second sequence from most of it, and mumbble the name of a product afterwards and it would be like a commercial.
+You could take any 5 second sequence from most of it, and mumble the name of some product afterwards and it would be like a commercial.

 *2019-7-20 9:15:35*